torohill/php-template/README.md

 # PHP Template

+__Project Status__: stable

+## Overview

 A very basic template class that uses PHP as the templating language.

-__Project Status__: stable

 Works like this: